C-elegans-VNC/VNC-Dist/README.md

 docker ps
 ```

-Your containers appear in the list as ssaha078/vnc_quant_gui:latest (VNC-Quant) and ssaha078/sam_plus_vnc:latest (SAM-Plus), each with its container ID.
+Your containers appear in the list as ssaha078/vnc_quant_gui:latest (VNC-Quant) and sam_plus_vnc:latest (SAM-Plus), each with its container ID.

 ### To stop the running container:
  ```bash